The Siyyuma as a Scholastic Practice in the Light of Syriac Christianity

 Noah Bickart

-Department of Judaic Studies, Yale University, USA
+Department of Judaic Studies, Yale University

 In Talmudic passages which date from the end of the Talmudic period and in Geonic literature, the term siyyuma denotes a specific scholastic practice in which traditions were arranged for memorization and promulgation.